What is the Best Time Management tool?

 organizer, datebook, diary

-This is a physical book, sometimes also called a portfolio or planner, with an entry for each day of the year allowing you to pen in important events, assignment due dates, and more.
-Many also contain other useful sections, like tables to track your money for the month.
-They come in many designs and sizes and are useful if you’re someone who likes physical copies of things like books and notes.
+There are also other useful sections, like tables to track your expenses for the month.
+They come in many designs and sizes, and are useful if you’re someone who likes physical copies of things like books and notes.
 They can also be great for nostalgia, as once the year is over, you can easily flip through your diary and reminisce on whatever you were doing on any particular day.

 The main drawback of the diary is that it takes a reasonable amount of effort to maintain.
-You likely won’t have your diary on you 24/7, so if a particular task arises while away from your diary, you have to remember to write it in.
+You also likely won’t have your diary on you 24/7, so if a particular task arises while away from your diary, you have to remember to write it in.
 Otherwise, it can be easy to fall behind in keeping track of your time, and things can get overwhelming quickly.
-Also, make sure not to lose it!
-You might consider combining the diary with other methods to protect your planning just in case.
-Still, the diary is a great option, and as long as you're able to put a little effort into it, your diary will repay you generously with success and peace of mind, and become a historical souvenir.

 man, person, cellphone

-The nature of digital calendars comes with the small risk of data breaches, so if you are hot on your cybersecurity, you may wish to look for a calendar with security like two-step verification or avoid this method entirely.
-Furthermore, if you already spend a lot of time on screens as many of us do, then you can always consider a physical diary to avoid adding to your screen time.
-Ultimately, virtual calendars are highly convenient and useful for saving time.
-As long as you remain aware of the potential risks, they are fantastic time management tools.
+The nature of digital calendars comes with the small risk of data breaches, so if you are hot on your cybersecurity, you may wish to look for a calendar with security like two-step verification, or avoid this method entirely.

-Sticky Notes and To-Do Lists
+What are Sticky Notes and To-Do Lists good for?

 set icons, sticky note, icon

-Jotting down tasks on sticky notes or to-do lists can be quite effective.
-It allows you to take note of tasks very quickly, and you can put these notes in places you'll often look like on your desk to ensure you will not forget them.
-They also allow you to enjoy the tactile writing sensation like the diary, but without the additional effort required.
+It allows you to take note of tasks very quickly, and you can put these notes in places you'll often look, like on your desk, to ensure you will not forget them.
+They also allow you to enjoy the tactile writing sensation like the diary, but without the additional effort required to maintain it.

-Be aware, though, that sticky notes and to-do lists don’t allow for long-term planning.
-And, if you don’t complete certain tasks on the notes quickly enough, you may find them piling up all over your desk which can make you overwhelmed and lose focus.
-Therefore, these are often best used in conjunction with other methods like calendars or diaries: you can use those for long-term planning, and use sticky notes and to-do lists for urgent tasks that require immediate attention to get the best of both worlds!
+Therefore, these are often best used in conjunction with other methods like, calendars or diaries.
+You can use those for long-term planning, and use sticky notes and to-do lists for urgent tasks that require immediate attention to get the best of both worlds!

-Perhaps you just keep it all in your head, not writing your important tasks anywhere.
-Even if you’re able to get away with this now, it’s an unnecessary risk, especially as your obligations grow in those senior years of school.
-Not only are you likely to forget things, but storing all this in your memory takes up mental energy that is better spent on learning and doing things you enjoy.
-Writing down your tasks somewhere also helps you to visualise them more easily and allows you to plan around them better.
-Even a simple 5-minute to-do list will free you up immensely and help you to solve time problems better than ever before, allowing you to maximise that brain power of yours and get things done!
+Not only are you likely to forget things, but storing all this in your memory takes up mental energy that is better spent on studying, and doing things you enjoy.
+Even a simple 5-minute to-do list will free you up immensely, allowing you to maximise that brain power of yours and get things done!
+For more study hacks, check out these KIS Academics articles:

 FAQs